Ukai Review

 The menu

 The interesting thing about the menu at Ukai is that it is Japanese food cooked by an Italian chef.
 This unusual combination works incredibly well, there is a flare and excitement to the food that may be missing in some of London’s more monotone Eastern dining establishments.
-The chef, Alex summarised this so well when he explained “that you eat first with your eyes, presentation is everything”.
-The menu covers a wide range of Japanese staples including steamed buns, tempura, robata, curry and sushi with moderns twists and imaginative combinations.
+The chef, Alex summarised this so well when he explained: “that you eat first with your eyes, presentation is everything”.
+The menu covers a wide range of Japanese staples including steamed buns, tempura, robata, curry and sushi with modern twists and imaginative combinations.

 The Food